Xzoky174/Youtube-Clone/README.md

-# A crappy clone of YouTube
+# A clone of YouTube

-(Some features are still missing)
+TODO:

+1. Add likes feature